David Strassman

-David Strassman (born September 6, 1957) is an American ventriloquist, stand-up comedian, actor, voice artist, and comedian.
+David Strassman (born September 6, 1957) is an American ventriloquist, stand-up comedian, actor, and voice artist.
 He is best known for his ventriloquism act with Chuck Wood and Ted E. Bare.

 Early life and education

 Strassman, the second of four children, was born and raised in Los Angeles County, California.
-His father, Harvey D. Strassman (September 19, 1922 – January 30, 2011), was a psychiatrist and medical academic.
+His father, Harvey D. Strassman (September 19, 1922 – January 30, 2011), was a psychiatrist and medical academic of Jewish descent.